morgan-williams3/FosterCareProject/README.md

 ![image3](P2-IA.png)

-We also note that the most represented racial category are: white (respectively 60.3% and 70.8%), black and african american (respectively 24.7% and 14%) and latino (respectively 12.1% and 12.2%).
-Here we see that the number of white foster families is proportionally larger than the proportion of white children (between 10 and 20 percentage points difference).
+We also note that the most represented racial categories are: White (respectively 60.3% and 70.8%), Black and African American (respectively 24.7% and 14%) and Latino (respectively 12.1% and 12.2%).
+Here we see that the number of White foster families is proportionally larger than the proportion of White children (between 10 and 20 percentage points difference).
 This means that the proportion of racial minority families is lower than the proportion of racial minority children in foster care.
 Racial minority children are therefore more likely to have a foster family that is not from a racial minority.

 ### RQ2: Is AFCARS representative enough to be used as a training data set?

 With the results obtained previously, we wanted to know if the dataset was representative of the racial distribution of the American population.
 This representativeness is important in the case where this dataset would be used by algorithms and decision-making tools.
 If the dataset is not representative, these tools could be biased, which in the case of such sensitive subjects as placement, adoption and ultimately, the well-being of children, could have serious consequences.

-The data on the racial distribution of children in the United States comes from the Kids Count Data Center.
-Data on the racial distribution of adults in the United States are from the United States Census Bureau (links are in the reference section).
+The data on the racial distribution of children in the U.S. comes from the Kids Count Data Center.
+Data on the racial distribution of adults in the U.S. are from the United States Census Bureau (links are in the reference section).
 In both cases we used data for the year 2021.

 Using the calculation of fluctuation intervals we found the following results: